Maisie Ringham: Career

 Ringham played in the BBC Midland Light Orchestra after college.
 She was invited to join the Hallé Orchestra in 1944 by John Barbirolli, and in that context became the first woman to be a principal trombonist in a British orchestra.
 She remained with the Hallé Orchestra until 1955.
 She made several recordings in 1946, and had several trombone compositions written for her, including works by Erik W. G. Leidzén and Ray Steadman-Allen.

 Ringham taught trombone and continued performing with Salvation Army bands into her later years.
 For a time she was the denomination's only female bandmaster in the British Territory, and was bandmaster of the London Ladies Brass.
 She was made a Member of the British Empire in 2011, "for services to music", and accepted the honor "on behalf of all female trombonists, everywhere!"
 In 2016, she received the Sheila Tracy Award from the British Trombone Society.

-Trombonist Edward Solomon was one of her students, and was invited to play at her funeral.

 Towards the end of her life she ran the Herga Swing Band in Northwood.
 She once told off a trumpeter for ‘flourishing’ during a performance of The Muppet Show theme tune.
 He replied that this was a swing band and improvisation was part of the ethos.
 Uniquely Maisie would conduct the big band like an orchestra and hit the table with her stick whilst doing so to keep the tempo.

 Personal life

 Ringham married a fellow trombonist, Ray Wiggins, in 1950.
 They had two children.
 She died in December 2016, aged 92 years.
 Trombonist Dudley Bright recalled Ringham as "a remarkable lady trombonist in a man's world."

-Maisie was a keen football fan and would often go and watch Tottenham Hotspur Ladies.